-- you consider the proposal would benefit from advice on how best to apply or ensure consistency with the Legislation Guidelines (2021 edition).
+you consider the proposal would benefit from advice on how best to apply or ensure consistency with the Legislation Guidelines (2021 edition).

     Legislative proposals that are not referred to LDAC before introduction may be reviewed by LDAC's standing subcommittee of public service and non-public service members.
-In appropriate cases, the External Subcommittee may make submissions to select committees.
+In appropriate cases, the the standing subcommittee may make submissions to select committees.

     When should agencies engage with LDAC?